-Leon Martini is a Junior Researcher at the Ecologic Institute in Berlin.
-His main areas of research are EU and German climate politics as well as the political economy of decarbonization.
+Leon Martini is a Researcher at the Ecologic Institute in Berlin.
+His main areas of research are EU and German climate politics as well as the political economy of decarbonisation.
 Leon Martini is a native German speaker and fluent in English.

 Before joining Ecologic Institute, Leon Martini worked as a research assistant at the University College Freiburg (Germany).
 Moreover, he gained firsthand experience in the field of politics during an internship at the German Bundestag, working in the field of agricultural policy.
 In addition to his studies, Leon Martini has been involved in a variety of volunteer activities in Freiburg.

 Leon Martini studied 'Global Environment, Politics and Society' at the University of Edinburgh (United Kingdom).
 He holds an undergraduate degree in Liberal Arts and Sciences from the University of Freiburg (Germany), majoring in Environmental Studies.
 During his undergraduate, Leon Martini spent a semester at Yale-NUS College in Singapore.
 His studies abroad were funded by the Baden-Württemberg Foundation and the German Academic Exchange Foundation.